|

 Western

-they remain far more common than their relatives, the mountain
+but they remain far more common than their relatives, the

-gorillas.
-They live in heavy rain forests, and it is difficult
+mountain gorillas.
+They live in heavy rain forests, and it

-for scientists to accurately estimate how many survive in Cameroon,
+is difficult for scientists to accurately estimate how many

-Central African Republic, Congo, Equatorial Guinea, Gabon, Angola,
+survive in Cameroon, Central African Republic, Congo, Equatorial

 Western